 By analyzing the performance of the project, you give yourself room to improve on things that didn’t go well, give yourself a baseline that helps you capture the things that went right for future projects.

 It’s nearly impossible to go through a project without learning a thing or two along the way.
 It could be something about the specific deliverables and what it takes to put those together, it could be about how well designed the workflow was (or wasn’t), it could be something about the tools you were using.
-Whatever the lessons were, capture them in the closing document, and write out recommendations for dealing with those things next time (we’ve got a template that can help you figure out what these lessons were
+Whatever the lessons were, write detailed project documentation when closing a project and capture them in the closing document.
+Write out recommendations for dealing with those things next time (we’ve got a template that can help you figure out what these lessons were ).

 Listing out the lessons you’ve learned is a good way to ensure that you remember and take something away from the project, especially if things didn’t go according to plan.
 Now, if you encounter the same scenario again, you’ll have a better idea of what you can do to navigate the situation.